 \section{Abstract}

-This work investigates the energy storage properties of quantum spin chains in the context of quantum batteries by introducing Heisenberg spin chain models composed of eight qubits, organized into three configurations: open, closed, and supercube geometries.
-The charging dynamics of the mentioned systems are examined using Hamiltonians that include contributions from the battery, spin-spin interactions, and a transverse magnetic field.
-The inclusion of the Dzyaloshinskii–Moriya interaction (DMI) within the charging Hamiltonian is found to improve the ergotropy in the XXZ model, particularly for the supercube configuration, leading to enhanced quantum battery performance.
-We further study the effects of varying neighboring coupling strengths and system size (8 and 12 qubits) on the charging power and ergotropy.
-The analysis identifies the supercube configuration, under specific interaction strengths, as achieving near-optimal charging and discharging efficiency.
-In the case of a 12-qubit icosahedral structure, the superior results and ergotropy are obtained, comparable to the supercube.
+This work investigates the energy storage properties of quantum spin chains in the context of quantum batteries by introducing Heisenberg spin network models organized into different configurations: open, closed, supercube geometries, and $c$-regular graphs.
+The charging dynamics of these systems are examined using Hamiltonians that include contributions from the battery, spin–spin interactions, and a transverse magnetic field.
+Incorporating the Dzyaloshinskii–Moriya interaction (DMI) into the charging Hamiltonian is found to enhance the ergotropy in the XXZ model, particularly for the supercube configuration, thereby improving quantum battery performance.
+To explore the role of structural variations, we extend our study to $c$-regular graphs with system sizes ranging from $3$ to $12$ qubits, including highly symmetric geometries such as the tetrahedron, octahedron, and icosahedron.
+These analyzes reveal that such symmetric structures retain ideal sinusoidal charging–discharging behavior when DMI is tuned appropriately, establishing symmetry and coordination as key principles for scalable quantum battery architectures.

 \keywords{Quantum Spin Chain, Quantum Battery, Dzyaloshinskii-Moriya interaction}